paulh1am/deadmans_tab/README.md

 ## Use Cases

 - **Focus mode**: Open a distracting site, activate the switch.
-You can only stay if you're committed enough to hold a key.
+You can only stay if you're committed enough to hold a key–browse with one foot out the door!
 - **Presentations**: Risky live demos where failure means the tab disappears
-- **Games**: Challenge friends to browse while maintaining their grip
-- **Accountability**: Make procrastination physically uncomfortable
+- **Privacy**: Shopping for a secret gift?
+Watching the game instead of 'working'?
+Browsing a sensitive or private topic?
+Worried you'll be embarrassed if you were to drop dead while browsing?
+Worry no more!

 ## How It Works